-SC regroups after small groups turn weekend protests violent
+SC cleans up after small group make weekend protests violent

 Peaceful protests also happened in Aiken, Beaufort, Bluffton, Greenwood, Lancaster, Rock Hill, Spartanburg and Sumter.

 Demonstrations and rallies are heading to smaller places too.
-Chester, where 68% of the 5,400 people are African American, planned a unity rally Monday night, held jointly by the black mayor of the city and the white sheriff of surrounding Chester County.
+Chester planned a unity rally Monday night, held jointly by the black mayor of the city and the white sheriff of surrounding Chester County.

 South Carolina Gov. Henry McMaster said Sunday he has no plans for a statewide curfew or to send the National Guard to any cities, but that could change if events escalate.